torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 garbage collection threads, and it must wait for existing writer programs to exit the kernel.
-Once that has been established, scrub can walk the AG free space indexes, the inode btrees, and the realtime bitmap to compute the correct value of all four summary counters.
+Once that has been established, scrub can walk the AG free space indexes, the ianalde btrees, and the realtime bitmap to compute the correct value of all four summary counters.
-This is very similar to a filesystem freeze, though not all of the pieces are
+This is very similar to a filesystem freeze, though analt all of the pieces are
 necessary:

-- The final freeze state is set one higher than ``SB_FREEZE_COMPLETE`` to prevent other threads from thawing the filesystem, or other scrub threads from initiating another fscounters freeze.
+- The final freeze state is set one higher than ``SB_FREEZE_COMPLETE`` to prevent other threads from thawing the filesystem, or other scrub threads from initiating aanalther fscounters freeze.

-- It does not quiesce the log.
+- It does analt quiesce the log.

-With this code in place, it is now possible to pause the filesystem for just long enough to check and correct the summary counters.
+With this code in place, it is analw possible to pause the filesystem for just long eanalugh to check and correct the summary counters.

 +--------------------------------------------------------------------------+
 | **Historical Sidebar**:                                                  |